fervailanti/weather-octopus/README.md

 │
 │    -> public (index.html, manifest.json, etc)
 │
-│    .env  <-- (To hide the secrets as API KEYS, or relateds.
-It's ignored by git, │          so if you need a secret you'll probably have to contact the project owner) │
+│    .env  <-- (To hide secrets.
+It's required to run the project locally.
+│             Please read the "Environment Variables" section of the README) │
 │    .gitattributes
 │    .gitignore